pyslackers/website/CONTRIBUTING.md

 1. Create a virtualenv (you only need to do this once)
     * `$ python3 -m venv .venv`
-2. Activate your virtualenv (you need to do this for every shell)
+2. Activate your virtualenv (you need to do this for every shell instance)
     * `$ source .venv/bin/activate`
 3. Install the application requirements (do this each time they change)
     * `(.venv) $ pip install -r requirements.txt`